dotnet/docs-maui/docs/user-interface/graphics/draw.md

 A line has three parts: start cap, line body, and end cap.
 The start and end caps describe the start and end of a line.

-<xref:Microsoft.Maui.Graphics.ICanvas> objects have a `StrokeLineCap` property, of type `LineCap`, that describes the start and end of a line.
-The `LineCap` enumeration defines the following members:
+<xref:Microsoft.Maui.Graphics.ICanvas> objects have a <xref:Microsoft.Maui.Graphics.ICanvas.StrokeLineCap> property, of type <xref:Microsoft.Maui.Graphics.LineCap>, that describes the start and end of a line.
+The <xref:Microsoft.Maui.Graphics.LineCap> enumeration defines the following members:

 - `Butt`, which represents a line with a square end, drawn to extend to the exact endpoint of the line.
-This is the default value of the `StrokeLineCap` property.
+This is the default value of the <xref:Microsoft.Maui.Graphics.ICanvas.StrokeLineCap> property.
 - `Round`, which represents a line with a rounded end.
 - `Square`, which represents a line with a square end, drawn to extend beyond the endpoint to a distance equal to half the line width.

-The following example shows how to set the `StrokeLineCap` property:
+The following example shows how to set the <xref:Microsoft.Maui.Graphics.ICanvas.StrokeLineCap> property:

 ```csharp
 canvas.StrokeSize = 10;